Albert II of Brunswick-Wolfenbüttel: Before ascending to the See of Bremen

 His name is given as Albrecht in the genealogies of the House of Welf.
-He was a son of Magnus I, Duke of Brunswick-Lüneburg, of Principality of Wolfenbüttel and Sophia of Brandenburg-Stendal.
+He was a son of Magnus I, Duke of Brunswick-Lüneburg, of Principality of Wolfenbüttel and his wife, Sophia of Brandenburg-Stendal.

 Albert gained prebendaries as canon of the then Catholic cathedral in Magdeburg (then in the Prince-Archbishopric of Magdeburg) and as provost at the church of St. Pauli in Halberstadt (then in the Prince-Bishopric of Halberstadt).

 Pope Clement VI had appointed Albert's predecessor Godfrey of Arnsberg, violating the Prince-Archbishopric's constitution, which reserved the privilege to elect the Prince-Archbishop to the Bremian Chapters of Bremen Cathedral and Hamburg Concathedral (with three votes).
 The Chapters for their part had elected Bremen's dean, Maurice of Oldenburg as Prince-Archbishop.
 Maurice served already since 1345 as administrator of the Prince-Archbishopric, appointed under his uncle then Prince-Archbishop Otto I (reigned 1345–1348).
 In a stalemate both agreed, that Godfrey would bear the title and Maurice wield the power, thus Godfrey confirmed Maurice as administrator and appointed him coadjutor, a position which usually included the expectancy of succession to the See.
 Later Godfrey, frustrated about Maurice' superior role, allied himself with Count Gerhard III of Hoya.
 The Count waged war on Maurice but the Prince-Archbishopric – with considerable support by Bremen – turned out to enjoy the fortunes of war and thus became a threat to the county.
 In 1358 Count Gerhard took some burghers of Bremen as hostages.

 Thus Count Gerhard called on Duke Magnus, the eastern neighbour of the Prince-Archbishopric, for help.
 But Magnus demanded a reward, and – Gerhard meanwhile in a desperate situation – promised to help providing Magnus' son Albert with the Bremian See.
 Thus Count Gerhard had to convince his ally Godfrey to resign.